sailorlee97/sailorlee97/README.md

 - **1. Malicious traffic identification**

-  * **Background**: Based on domestically developed NP and AI chips, a set of malicious traffic identification and detection systems have been developed.
+  * **Background**: Based on domestically NP and AI chips, we have developed malicious traffic identification and detection systems.

    -  Using DPI technology to identify the traffic collected on the chip, you can locate the malicious traffic, and then extract the features of the unidentified traffic;
    -  Two-classification and multi-classification model training of malicious traffic;